Victim Of Texting While Driving?

 Trustworthy And Determined Representation For Distracted Driving Victims

 After a texting while driving accident or any type of traffic accident caused by a distracted driver, you can count on Mr. Reed to be an aggressive advocate for your rights.
-At his firm, Joe Reed & Associates, LLC, he is a dedicated, determined and dependable legal professional who has been committed to the pursuit of justice for more than 25 years.
-This has given him the experience and legal knowledge that is necessary to help our clients obtain the best possible outcomes to their important legal matters.
+At Joe Reed & Associates, LLC, he is a dedicated, determined and dependable legal professional who has been committed to the pursuit of justice for more than 25 years.
+This has given him the experience and legal knowledge that is necessary to help our clients in the Montgomery, Birmingham and across Alabama to obtain the best possible outcomes to their important legal matters.

 By trusting attorney Reed to represent you, you can rest assured that he will build you a strong case, stand up for your rights at every step of the legal process and work relentlessly to resolve your case as favorably as possible.

 Here is a closer look at some texting while driving statistics that can spotlight how big of a problem this form of distracted driving/driver negligence is in the U.S. These statistics have been published by the National Highway Traffic Safety Administration (NHTSA) as well as the National Safety Council (NSC), the Insurance Research Council (IRC) and other reputable agencies.

 - Approximately 23% of all traffic accidents in the U.S. involve texting while driving and other uses of cellphones while driving.

 - As many as 1.6 million car accidents that take place each year on U.S. roadways involve texting while driving and the use of cellphones behind the wheel.

 - Texting while driving can be as debilitating as driving after having consumed four alcoholic beverages, and it is, reportedly, six times more dangerous than drunk driving.